ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 {-# LANGUAGE TemplateHaskell #-}
 {-# OPTIONS_GHC -fplugin=Numeric.AD.Plugin #-}

--- try with both type signatures for extra fun
+-- try building with either type signature for extra fun

 f :: Double -> Double -> Double
 -- f :: Floating a => a -> a -> a